About Twiggs County

 Courts & Case Records

-The Twiggs County Superior Court serves as the general jurisdiction trial court, located at the Twiggs County Courthouse, 425 Railroad Street, Jeffersonville, GA 31044.
+Twiggs County Superior Court is the general jurisdiction trial court, located at Twiggs County Courthouse, 425 Railroad Street, Jeffersonville, GA 31044.
 The Superior Court handles felony criminal cases, civil cases exceeding certain monetary thresholds, divorce and family law matters, and real property disputes.
 Twiggs County is part of the Macon Judicial Circuit, which also includes Bibb, Crawford, and Peach counties.
-Court records and case information can be accessed through the Clerk of Superior Court's office at (478) 945-3350.

-• Georgia law provides for public access to most court records under the Georgia Open Records Act (O.C.G.A.
+• The Magistrate Court office can be contacted for Georgia law provides for public access to most court records under the Georgia Open Records Act (§ 50-18-70 et seq.) and specific court records provisions.

 • Fees for certified copies typically range from $0.25 to $0.50 per page plus certification charges as established by Georgia statute.